 - No preprocessor

-- Only Wavefront data format is currently supported.
+- Only Operations for Applications data format is currently supported.
 No support for OpenTSB, JSON, and Pickle

 - No support for log ingestion

-When you use direct ingestion, you might see 406 responses, which means that the Wavefront service pushed back the data.
-Direct ingestion drops those data – and if you code your client to retry, you’re actually starting to rebuild the proxy.
+When you use direct ingestion, you might see 406 responses, which means that the Operations for Applications service pushed back the data.
+Direct ingestion drops this data – and if you code your client to retry, you’re actually starting to rebuild the proxy.

-It’s typical that the Wavefront service doesn’t accept a small amount of data.
+It’s typical that the Operations for Applications service doesn’t accept a small amount of data.
 This pushback doesn’t cause any issues with proxies.
 Consider this example:

-- The Wavefront cluster is sized to 150k pps (plenty of headroom).
+- The Operations for Applications cluster is sized to 150k PPS (plenty of headroom).

 - However, the client (customer) sends all the data for each minute on the minute.
-The client might send 6M pps points in 1 second, than nothing for 59 seconds, then repeat.
+The client might send 6M PPS in 1 second, then nothing for 59 seconds, then repeat.

-Wavefront doesn’t size your Wavefront cluster for 6M pps when the smoothed-out traffic is really 100k.
-Instead, the Wavefront service relies on the proxy to smooth out the traffic over the minute.
+Operations for Applications doesn’t size your cluster for 6M PPS when the smoothed-out traffic is really 100k PPS.
+Instead, the Operations for Applications service relies on the proxy to smooth out the traffic over the minute.
 Proxies retry queued points, so even with just one proxy you won’t see dropped points.

 With direct ingestion you might lose data.
 In most cases, using a proxy will therefore give you more reliable results.